Nikkei unruffled by weak GDP, investors eye stimulus

 Investors are looking to a raft of data from the United States this week, including jobless claims, retail sales and a Philadelphia Fed Survey, for clues on whether a slowdown in the world's largest economy has bottomed out.

-The Nikkei barely moved after data showed Japanese GDP grew just 0.3 percent in the April-June quarter, translating to an annualised increase of 1.4 percent, below the median forecast of 2.5 percent.
+The Nikkei barely moved after data showed Japanese GDP grew just 0.3 percent in the April-June quarter, translating to an annualized increase of 1.4 percent, below the median forecast of 2.5 percent.

 "You could say it's a sign that the government hasn't yet put together a proper reconstruction budget," said Hideyuki Fukunaga, CEO of Investrust, referring to work to rebuild after 2011's devastating earthquake and tsunami.